buildarr/ansible-playbooks/README.md

 The defaults for the Ansible role are stored in `roles/arrstack/defaults/main.yml`.

-Any configuration parameter not located here are generally located in the template files, and can be modified before deployed:
+Any configuration parameter not located here are generally located in the template files, and can be modified before being deployed:

 * `roles/arrstack/templates/docker-compose.yml.j2` - Arr stack Docker Compose file template
 * `roles/arrstack/templates/buildarr.yml.j2` - Buildarr base configuration file template